jeffreycwitt/pl339/docs/08-information-and-semantics.md

 Intentional states of the third order create intentions about these "types" and form beliefs about the relationship of individuals to concepts.

 These concepts can be agreed to ahead of time, or they can emerge organically through conventional practice.
+(I would call this a 'protocol')

 > "A meaning is a symbol connected to a concept on type level.
 The symbol can represent a concept in the sense of a genuine convention, but this is not necessarily so, since a symbol can gradually acquire its meaning." <span class="citation" data-reading="3JMTBWNW=>p.
 50" data-annotation="https://hyp.is/T7RfhADBEeuYlBfXdjT5qA/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ilari_2013_Naturalized_Information,_chapter_3.pdf">